danielsada/ninja-speedi/README.md

 # ninja-speedi
-A collection of recipies, times and formulas for ninja speedi.
+A collection of Recipes, times and formulas for ninja speedi.
 URL: https://danielsada.github.io/ninja-speedi/

 I love my ninja speedi, but I'm afraid the recipes, times and everything might get lost over time.
-I want to make sure I have the recipies and calculators here.
+I want to make sure I have the Recipes and calculators here.

 This intends to have in the future:
 - A calculator for custom meals